ctu-mrs/ctu-mrs.github.io/docs/introduction/c_to_cpp.md

    `NULL` may be defined to be the integer literal `0` according to the standard, which makes some unexpected implicit conversions possible when using `NULL`.
    `nullptr` can never be implicitly converted to `int`, making it safer.
  * Use `const` whenever possible.
-   This way you will avoid accidentally modifying variables which are not supposed to be modified and enable the compiler to better optimize.
+   This way you will avoid accidentally modifying variables which are not supposed to be modified and enable the compiler to optimize better.
  * Use `std::numeric_limits` instead of the `INT_MAX`, `DBL_MAX`, etc. macros.
    In general, you should avoid macros whenever possible.
    Watch out for [`std::numeric_limits<T>::min`](https://en.cppreference.com/w/cpp/types/numeric_limits/min) vs. [`std::numeric_limits<T>::lowest`](https://en.cppreference.com/w/cpp/types/numeric_limits/lowest)!